chanzuckerberg/single-cell/rfcs/0001-data-portal-architecture/text.md

 **Responses:**

-1. 200 OK: `{project_uuid, result, message}`
+1. 200 OK: `{collection_uuid, result, message}`
 2. 401 Unauthorized user
 3. 404 Submission not found

-`POST /v1/submission/{project_uuid}/save`
+`POST /v1/submission/{collection_uuid}/save`

-**Description**: if needed, extracts the project-level metadata from the datasets or uses the given project-level metadata imputed via the body parameter and saves it to the database.
-The new project metadata state will be returned in the response on success.
+**Description**: if needed, extracts the collection-level metadata from the datasets or uses the given collection-level metadata imputed via the body parameter and saves it to the database.
+The new collection metadata state will be returned in the response on success.

 **Parameters**:

-1. Body [OPTIONAL]: `{name, description, raw_data_link, protocol_link, other_information_link}` a schema that has fields for all available project-level metadata.
+1. Body [OPTIONAL]: `{name, description, raw_data_link, protocol_link, other_information_link}` a schema that has fields for all available collection-level metadata.

 **Responses:**

-1. 200 OK: `{project_uuid}`
+1. 200 OK: `{collection_uuid}`
 2. 400 Unsupported user-supplied schema fields
 3. 401 Unauthorized user
 4. 404 Submission not found

-`POST /v1/submission/{project_uuid}/publish`
+`POST /v1/submission/{collection_uuid}/publish`

 **Description**:

 **Parameters**:

-1. Body [REQUIRED]: a schema that contains a field dictating the visibility of the deployments that will either make the project visible on the public sites or only viewable through [obfuscated URLs](https://www.w3.org/TR/capability-urls/).
+1. Body [REQUIRED]: a schema that contains a field dictating the visibility of the deployments that will either make the collection visible on the public sites or only viewable through [obfuscated URLs](https://www.w3.org/TR/capability-urls/).
 If the visibility is set to public, the successful execution of this operation will move the Submission to a CLOSED state.

 **Responses:**

-1. 202 OK: `{project_uuid, visibility}`
+1. 202 OK: `{collection_uuid, visibility}`
 2. 400 Invalid visibility value
 3. 401 Unauthorized user
 4. 404 Submission not found

 ---

-`GET /v1/project`
+`GET /v1/collection`

-**Description**: this lists all projects and their UUIDs that currently exist in the data portal.
-If a parameter is specified as a filter, then only projects that meet the status criteria will be outputted.
+**Description**: this lists all collections and their UUIDs that currently exist in the data portal.
+If a parameter is specified as a filter, then only collections that meet the status criteria will be outputted.

 **Parameters**:

-1. User UUID [OPTIONAL]: the UUID of the user who submitted/created the project.
+1. User UUID [OPTIONAL]: the UUID of the user who submitted/created the collection.
-2. From date [OPTIONAL]: the date after which projects should have been created.
+2. From date [OPTIONAL]: the date after which collections should have been created.
-3. To date [OPTIONAL]: the date before which projects should have been created.
+3. To date [OPTIONAL]: the date before which collections should have been created.

 **Responses:**

 1. 200 OK
-1. Response payload will be a schema with fields `request_id`,`project_uuid`, `user_id`,`from_date`, and `to_date`.
+1. Response payload will be a schema with fields `request_id`,`collection_uuid`, `user_id`,`from_date`, and `to_date`.
 1. 400 Invalid query parameter

-`GET /v1/project/{project_uuid}`
+`GET /v1/collection/{collection_uuid}`

-**Description**: this will return all datasets attributes and associated attributes of a project with the given UUID.
+**Description**: this will return all datasets attributes and associated attributes of a collection with the given UUID.

 **Parameters**:

-1. Project UUID [REQUIRED]: the UUID of the project.
+1. Collection UUID [REQUIRED]: the UUID of the collection.

 **Responses:**

 1. 200 OK
-1. Response payload will be a schema with all available metadata about the project.
+1. Response payload will be a schema with all available metadata about the collection.
 1. 401 Unauthorized user
-1. 404 Project not found
+1. 404 Collection not found

-`DELETE /v1/project/{project_uuid}`
+`DELETE /v1/collection/{collection_uuid}`

-**Description**: Deletes an entire project from Corpora, including any generated artifacts/assets and deployments.
-If no such project exists, then a warning will be outputted.
+**Description**: Deletes an entire collection from Corpora, including any generated artifacts/assets and deployments.
+If no such collection exists, then a warning will be outputted.

 **Parameters**:

-1. Project UUID [REQUIRED]: the UUID of the project to be deleted.
+1. Collection UUID [REQUIRED]: the UUID of the collection to be deleted.

 **Responses:**

 1. 200 OK
 2. 401 Unauthorized user
-3. 404 Project not found
+3. 404 Collection not found

 ---